cephasteom/ZMod/README.md

 ## TODO
 Zen integration
-* change the out logic to bus().
-So we can send signals around internally, but still connect it wherever we choose.

 * adsr().trigger() with signals / function calls
 With Zen
 * Improve external control - integrate into Zen for this.